PokemonGoMap/RocketMap/docs/first-run/commandline.md

                         Change duration for lures set on pokestops.
 This is useful for events that extend lure duration. [env var:
                         POGOMAP_LURE_DURATION]
+    --dump-spawnpoints  Dump the spawnpoints from the db to spawnpoints.json [env var: POGOMAP_DUMP_SPAWNPOINTS]
     -pd PURGE_DATA, --purge-data PURGE_DATA
                         Clear Pokemon from database this many hours after they disappear (0 to disable). [env var: